n3xtcoder/ai4impact-elternleben/README.md

 ### 2. Interaction & User Guidance ❤️
 - The chatbot is **empathetic and positive**, acknowledging that parenting can be challenging.
-- If a user or child might be in danger, the chatbot will **always recommend reaching out to ElternLeben’s e-mail counseling**.
+- If a user or child might be in danger, the chatbot will **always recommend reaching out to ElternLeben’s e-mail counseling** directly.
 - It ensures that users seeking **personal counseling** are guided to real experts.
 The bot never acts as a replacement for professional help.
-- The chatbot finds the right balance between **self-help content and expert recommendations**, tailoring responses to the user’s needs.
+- At the same time, not all users require personal counseling.
+The chatbot finds the right balance between **self-help content and expert recommendations**, tailoring responses to the user’s needs.

 ### 3. Conversational Experience 💬
 - Instead of overwhelming users with long answers, the chatbot keeps things **interactive** and easy to follow.
 It: